View content

 Assessment

 Each core module requires one piece of coursework, and a written summative report based on a practical business issue.
-The final module Supported Independent Study comprises Research & Analysis Methods, with a taught component, and a Business Reseach Project.
+The final module Supported Independent Study comprises Research & Analysis Methods, with a taught component, and a Business Research Project.
 All Business Research Projects are work/industry based, relevant to each individual student, and are supported in accordance with the University Assessment Regulations.

 Our validated courses may adopt a range of means of assessing your learning.
 An indicative, and not necessarily comprehensive, list of assessment types you might encounter includes essays, portfolios, supervised independent work, presentations, written exams, or practical performances.